-Dr. Pizzi and Dr. Mehdi recognize that your dental needs are not always something you can schedule.
+We recognize that your dental needs are not always something you can schedule.
 Whether you bite down on something too hard for your tooth, or experience some other unexpected trauma or discomfort, we are here for you.
-Your emergency dentist, Dr. Pizzi or Dr. Mehdi, will ensure you receive the treatment you require, even after business hours.
+Your emergency dentists will ensure you receive the treatment you require, even after business hours.

 How Do You Access Emergency Dental Services?

-If you are an existing patient of the practice, Dr. Pizzi or Dr. Mehdi are on call after office hours, during every weekend, and even during vacations.
-Please call our office immediately, so a member of our team can set up an emergency visit.
+If you are an existing patient of the practice, someone from our office is on call after office hours, during every weekend, and even during vacations.
+Please call immediately, so a member of our team can set up an emergency visit.
 Call us immediately – the sooner we treat you, the greater our ability to correct the problem and restore the health and comfort of your smile.

 What Should You Do During A Dental Emergency?

 First, don’t panic.
 The sight of a knocked-out tooth or blood may upset you, but at Modern Dentistry of Shrewsbury, we will ensure you receive the help you need.
 However, if you are experiencing a life-threatening emergency, call 911 or visit your nearest emergency room.

 As for true dental emergencies that are not life threatening, we suggest taking the following steps after contacting our office:

 - If you are in pain, take over-the-counter analgesics to reduce your discomfort until you see the dentist.

 - If you are bleeding, press clean gauze or fabric against the affected area, or bite down on the material, to stop the bleeding.